Workiva/react_testing_library/doc/migration_guides/queries.md

 See [Migrating to RTL Queries](#migrating-to-rtl-queries) section for how to determine which query to migrate to.

-See [Query for DOM Elements instead of Component or Props](#query-for-dom-elements-instead-of-component-instances-or-props-maps) section for how to migrate from querying for components/props to DOM elements.
+See [Migrating to DOM Element Queries](#migrating-from-componentprop-queries-to-dom-element-queries) section for how to migrate from querying for components/props to DOM elements.

 ## Best Practices